joseduardo15062005/code-quiz/README.md

 ## Purpose

-Create acode quiz in Javascript using localStorage API.
+Create acode quiz in Javascript using localStorage API to storage 5 high scores in the browser.

 ## Built With